-Period 2020: 8 June till 7 September – weekly departures
+Dates 2020: July till 7 September – weekly departures

 Join this unique opportunity to volunteer in a dolphin conservation project in the Greek National Marine Park of Alonissos.
 The 4 species of dolphins that can be found in Greek waters are under threat.
-Your help is needed to obtain deep knowledge of their behaviour and of their population status and trends.
+Your help is needed to obtain a deep knowledge of their behavior and of their population status and trends.
 Assist researchers with daily dolphin tours aboard the well-equipped vessel.
-There is a kitchen and lunch will be prepared aboard.
+There is a kitchen and lunch will be prepared aboard (or tasty takeaway).
 This is not a “live-aboard” though!
 You will stay in a house on Alonissos with the other participants.
 Or: book your own accommodation and participate at a discounted rate.

 However, it is not all work that awaits you here.
 There is time to enjoy the relaxed atmosphere of the island, mingle with the locals, savor the yummy local delicacies, swim and snorkel and walk on the old footpaths of the islands in the National Marine Park.